xuehuichao/freemind-latex/README.md

 ## Installation

 The software is packaged into a zip file.
-It definitely supports Mac and linux.
+It supports Mac and linux.

-	bash -c "$(curl -L -s https://raw.githubusercontent.com/xuehuichao/freemind-latex/bazel/install.sh)" -- /path/to/freemindlatex.zip
+	bash -c "$(curl -L -s https://raw.githubusercontent.com/xuehuichao/freemind-latex/master/install.sh)" -- /path/to/freemindlatex.zip

 ### Prerequisites